Fbrnsyhfbrn/quicshellConfig/Readme.md

 ## 🔧[TIPS ENABLE NETWORK]

-- Remove Folder quickshell/ii/modules/bar From the zip you get 🛠️
+- Remove Folder quickshell/ii/modules/bar/network and quicshell/ii/modules/sidebar/* From the zip you get 🛠️
 - Or Replace modules bar default to quickshell custom 💡

 ---